Social-Emotional Learning & Mindfulness

 Conflict Resolution & Council

-Explicit skill development in emotional literacy, self-regulation, peer relations, and problem solving are included in our wellness education programme.
-With active listening, students engage in the community building practice of Council, a structured process where students and teachers take turns sharing and listening based on a variety of prompts.
+Explicit skill development in emotional literacy, self-regulation, peer relations, and problem-solving are included in our programme.
+Students engage in community building strategies to engage their ability to actively listen.
+An example of this is 'council' which is a structured process where students and teachers take turns sharing and listening based on a variety of prompts.
 This structured process encourages meaningful and honest communication in a group.